-Last November, The Great Room co-working space at Ngee Ann City became home to a treasure trove of timepieces, including difficult-to-obtain watches such as sporty steel models by Patek Philippe and Rolex.
+Last November, The Great Room co-working space at Ngee Ann City became home to a treasure trove of timepieces, including difficult-to-obtain watches such as sporty steel models by top brands like Patek Philippe.
 That’s when the Watchbox Lounge was launched, in tandem with the Singapore debut of Watchbox, a global e-commerce platform that sells preowned luxury timepieces.

 The co-founders – Danny Govberg, president/ CEO of Govberg Jewelers in the US; Tay Liam Wee, former owner of Sincere Fine Watch; and investor-entrepreneur Justin Reis, who was born in Australia but grew up mainly in Singapore – were in town for the opening.
 With six locations worldwide, Watchbox owns an inventory with a market value of more than US$80 million (S$107.8 million).
 Here, Reis shares the company’s plans to become the leading name in the US$16 billion preowned-watch industry.